alina-cai/alina-cai/README.md

 English | [中文](README_zh.md)

-Incoming SWE intern @ Microsoft!
+Currently SWE intern @ Microsoft working on Xbox!
 Previously @ BluWave-ai.
-Currently interested in internship opportunities for Summer 2024!
+Interested in internship opportunities for Summer/Fall 2024!

 Here are some technologies that I've worked with: